 As for the where you might want to consider thinking outside the box.
 Your natural instincts will tell you to run to the nearest rehab facility and start the treatment process as soon as possible.
 There’s nothing wrong with doing that if you have serious restrictions that would prevent you from considering getting treatment a little further away from home.
 If you have some flexibility, you might want to think about getting treatment in another area that’s far away from where your addiction was given life.

-As for the type or level of care, you might want/need, that’s a decision you might want to address with the clinicians in your addiction treatment rehab of choice.
+As for the type or level of care, you might want/need, that’s a decision you might want to address with the new start clinicians in your addiction treatment rehab of choice.
 Going forward, we are going to work under the assumption you might not be able to submit to residential care.
 There are a number of valid reasons why some level of outpatient care would best suit your needs.

 If outpatient treatment is your calling, there are three levels worth considering with each one being a little more restriction that the next.
 The three-level are (listed by most restrictive to least restrictive):